 On March 4, 1914, Hart went to war against Muncie’s hypocritical “drys.”
 To a packed hall at the Wysor Grand Opera House, the new policewoman skewered the opposition, accusing Prohibitionist men of frequenting the red light district, cheating on their wives, and seducing young girls on the street.
 She had little more sympathy for what she saw as moralizing, puffed-up women.

-In fact, the Klan’s hyper-patriotic ideals, which actually led to a few beneficial reforms in Indiana in the ’20s, were dashed by the huge amount of corruption in its ranks.
+In fact, the Klan’s hyper-patriotic ideals were dashed by the huge amount of corruption in its ranks.
 Most famously, D.C.
 Stephenson, Grand Dragon of the Hoosier Klan, would go on trial in 1925 for the rape and murder of Madge Oberholtzer, an Indianapolis schoolteacher.
 The sex and booze scandals that rocked the organization a decade after Alfaretta Hart went to work were, ironically, exactly the kind of things she warned Muncie about back in 1914.
 When she threatened to “tear the town apart,” it was over the hypocrisy of a society that ignored the abuse of women.
 She received many threatening letters in return.

 Hart took to the newspapers, referencing her religion as she defended “Magdalenes” and arguing that “wayward” girls and drunkards were often just “un-moral rather than immoral.”
 To give them a helping hand, she called for wholesale reform of Indiana’s criminal justice system.